-The Laity Summit will take place on Saturday, March 20, 2021 from 9 a.m. to 3 p.m. virtually.
-This is for Lay Servants, Speakers, Ministers, Leaders and for anyone discerning a call to leadership.
-It will be a one-stop virtual leadership event for church and community leadership.
+The Laity Summit was Saturday, March 20, 2021.
+This event was for Lay Servants, Speakers, Ministers, Leaders and for anyone discerning a call to leadership.
+As always, Laity Summit is a one-stop virtual leadership event for church and community leadership.

-Mary Feit, conference director of lay servant ministries, Lisa Maupin, conference lay leader Lisa, Kathy Pierce, Gateway District lay leader, and Shane Warta, conference coordinator of lay leadership, have been planning this gathering since the first Laity Summit was complete back in March.
+Mary Feit, conference director of lay servant ministries, Lisa Maupin, conference lay leader Lisa, Kathy Pierce, Gateway District lay leader, and Shane Warta, conference coordinator of lay leadership, began planning this gathering since the first Laity Summit was complete back in March 2020.

 The overall theme for the 2021 gathering was “Building a New Normal.”

 We would love to see how you participated!
 Post a picture to social media and type #LaitySummit in your caption.